wangharold001/cse15l-report5/report.md

 #### Student response:
 <img width="305" alt="image" src="https://github.com/wangharold001/cse15l-report5/assets/60553459/01132c95-51c1-41a5-888e-9a88fbf0b1fb">

 Here is what the terminal is returning while grading student3.
 It appears that the student didn't import the Scanner class, which explains why the script raised a compile error.
 However, the script should "echo "$submission_dir: Compile error" > result.txt" by this point, which it doesn't.
-Here's the if-block in my bash script:
+Here's the if-block in my bash script testing for a compile error:
 ##### "if [ $? -e !"0" ]"

 #### Instructor response: